Questions regarding the Lobbying Disclosure Act and the Penn State reporting process should be directed to:

 Per the interoffice memo that was distributed to all Penn State Faculty and Staff dated March 18, 2008, to assist Penn State in complying with the Federal lobbying disclosure law, Penn State employees who engage in lobbying on the University's behalf must complete the Federal Lobbying Contact and Expense Reporting Form describing the lobbying activities undertaken and any related expenses, as well as backup of the expenses.
 See the definitions below on lobbying and lobbying contacts, and on covered federal officials.
 If you were asked by a Member of Congress or Congressional Committee to testify or respond to a request for information, it is not considered to be a lobbying activity and does not need to be reported.

 In addition to reporting quarterly on our lobbying activities and expenses, Penn State must also certify on a semi-annual basis that its employees who engage in lobbying on Penn State's behalf have read and are familiar with the rules of the House and the Senate regarding gifts and travel.
 While the University is exempt from some gift rules because of our status as a public institution of higher education, it is important to familiarize yourself with the new law if you have any contact with Members of Congress or their staff on behalf of Penn State.
-There are links below to the House and to the Senate rules on gifts, or you may contact the Office of Governmental Affairs if you need clarification.
+There are links below to the House and to the Senate rules on gifts, or you may contact Government and Community Relations if you need clarification.

 Upon completion of the Federal Lobbying Contact and Expense Reporting Form, the forms must be forwarded by the last day of the quarter in which federal lobbing activity occurred to: